Baculum: Cultural significance

-It has been argued that the "rib" (Hebrew צֵלׇע ṣēlāʿ, also translated "flank" or "side") in the story of Adam and Eve is actually a mistranslation of a Biblical Hebrew euphemism for baculum, and that its removal from Adam in the Book of Genesis is a creation story to explain this absence (as well as the presence of the perineal raphe – as a resultant "scar") in humans.
+In a 2001 letter to the editor of the American Journal of Medical Genetics, biologist Scott F. Gilbert and biblical scholar Ziony Zevit argued that the "rib" (Hebrew צֵלׇע ṣēlāʿ, also translated "flank" or "side") in the story of Adam and Eve is actually a mistranslation of a Biblical Hebrew euphemism for baculum, and that its removal from Adam in the Book of Genesis is a creation story to explain this absence (as well as the presence of the perineal raphe – as a resultant "scar") in humans.

 In Hoodoo, the folk magic of the American South, the raccoon baculum is sometimes worn as an amulet for love or luck.

 Oosik

 Oosik (Iñupiaq: usuk or uzuk) is a term used in Alaska Native cultures to describe the bacula of walruses, seals, sea lions and polar bears.
 Sometimes as long as 60 cm, fossilized bacula are often polished and used as a handle for knives and other tools.
 The oosik is a polished and sometimes carved baculum of these large northern carnivores.

 Oosiks are also sold as tourist souvenirs.
 In 2007, a 4.5 ft fossilized penis bone from an extinct species of walrus, believed by the seller to be the largest in existence, was sold for $8,000.

-United States Congressman for Alaska, Don Young, was known for possessing an 18-inch walrus oosik, and once brandished it like a sword during a congressional hearing.
+United States Congressman for Alaska, Don Young, possessed an 18-inch walrus oosik, and in 1994 brandished it like a sword on the floor of the House during a congressional hearing.